TERITORI/teritori-dapp/CONTRIBUTING.md

 4. Once the build is complete, your changes will be live on the site.

 Netlify provides a public preview for all pull requests.
 Netlify automatically post and maintains a comment with link to the preview in the pull request.

+The mobile build of main branch are automatically deployed to [Apple's Testflight](https://developer.apple.com/testflight/) and [Google's Play Console](https://play.google.com/console/about/internal-testing/)

+Desktop builds are pushed as GitHub artifacts but not deployed on app stores yet.
+See at the bottom of [this page](https://github.com/TERITORI/teritori-dapp/actions/runs/8421277983) for example.

 #### Backend